mayarsaleh4/CapstoneProject/README.md

    - Enable a GPU runtime.
    - Mount Google Drive when prompted.

-5. Run the notebook cells sequentially from top to bottom following the pipeline stages:
+5. Run the notebook cells sequentially from top to bottom following the pipeline stages.
-   - Text preprocessing
-   - AraBERT fine-tuning (optional but recommended)
-   - Embedding generation
-   - Siamese impostor pair training
-   - Stylometric signal generation
-   - Dynamic Time Warping (DTW)
-   - Isolation Forest anomaly detection
-   - K-Means clustering and final evaluation

 All outputs are automatically saved to structured folders in Google Drive.